 Utilizing in-mold technology, the polycarbonate shell, and the shock-absorbing EPS foam liner are inseparably bonded to create a lightweight helmet with high impact resistance.
 On the inside, the interior comfort padding is completely removable, exchangeable, and washable.

-The Uvex 600 ski helmet sports an extra-wide visor which gives a panoramic view so you are fully aware of your surroundings while enjoying your run on the slopes.
-The lower edge of the visor is padded and quickly follows your facial features to reduce cold wind on your face.
+The Uvex Instinct visor ski helmet sports an extra-wide visor which gives a panoramic view so you are fully aware of your surroundings while enjoying your run on the slopes.
+The lower edge of the visor is padded and follows your facial features to reduce cold wind on your face.

-The Uvex 600 visor ski helmet is available in 4 sizes ranging from 53cm to 61cm (20.8″ – 24″), and comes in several color schemes.
-Weighing in at around 600 – 650 grams.
+The Uvex Instinct visor ski helmet is available in 4 sizes ranging from 53cm to 62cm (20.8″ – 24.4″), and comes in several color schemes.
 Prices for this unisex helmet vary depending on the size.
 Suitable for beginner, intermediate, or professional skiers or snowboarders alike.

 The Salomon Driver S helmet combines an injected ABS outer shell with an In-Mold inner shell creating a hybrid with better ventilation and improved Airflow Concept.